 Unlimited email follow-up with regard to the issue brought up in the consultation session

-Disclaimer: we are not copyright attorneys, and we cannot guarantee that our advice will prevent you from being sued for using someone else's copyrighted content.
-For legal advice about your copyright decisions, please contact an attorney.
+Disclaimer: We are not intellectual property attorneys, and we cannot guarantee that our advice will prevent you from being sued for using someone else's copyrighted or trademarked content.
+For legal advice about these intellectual property issues, please contact an attorney.

 Permissions Consulting Testimonials